ANSSI-FR/rust-guide/src/en/unsafe/ffi.md

 allows developers to do lot of type checking.
 Because Rust natively separates the safe and unsafe segments, the recommendation is to always use Rust to check when possible.
-Concerning risks, the most dangerous types are references, function references, and enums, and are discussed below.
+Concerning risks, the most dangerous types are references, function references, and enumerations, and are discussed below.

 <div class="warning">